SaeedAr/F-Bridge/RBP/README.md

 RBP
 =======
 # Pipeline
+our remote bridge pipeline consist of following components.

 ## TRAP
 TRAP (Tiny REST API disPatcher) is a simple single thread http server that receive and dispatch